IamInsane0xd/insint/README.md

 ## Running

-Go into the bin folder and there will be the compiled binary file
+Go into the build folder and run the binary file